HGCN-GJS: Hierarchical Graph Convolutional Network with Groupwise Joint Sampling for Trajectory Prediction

+Entries of $M_{\text{intra}}$ are determined by group labels, which are obtained by hybrid coherent motion clustering method proposed in \cite{chen2020comogcn}.
+First, pedestrians are classified into multiple groups roughly with the coherent filtering based on the correlation intensity between their relative positions and velocities, as computed from the trajectory histories.
+Then the DBSCAN method is utilized to refine the group labels with the consideration of motion directions and relative angular distances, in order to detect small groups.

 To get the representative feature for each group, we deploy a group-wise average pooling process.
-We first obtain the $M$ unique rows from $M_{\text{intra}}$, which results in $R_{\text{intra}} \in \mathbb{R}^{M \times N}$.
-Then the \textbf{GPool} process can be represented as:
+We first obtain the $M$ unique rows from $M_{\text{intra}}$, which results in $R_{\text{intra}} \in \mathbb{R}^{M \times N}$ and then normalize.
+Thus, the \textbf{GPool} process is represented as:

-For intergroup interactions modeling, we consider group-wise interactions and establish the fully connected graph of all groups.
-The adjacency matrix $A_{\text{inter}}$ is also normalized row-wise:
+For intergroup interactions modeling, we consider group-wise interactions and establish a fully connected graph of all groups, as shown in the middle layer in Fig. \ref{fig:hgcn}(b).
+The adjacency matrix $A_{\text{inter}} \in \mathbb{R}^{M \times M}$ is normalized row-wise: